blazeAssault26/Accident-Detection-System/README.md

-# Vision-Based Accident Detection System for Smart City
+# Vision-Based Accident Detection System for Smart Cit

 ## Problem

-Every year in India, approximately 150,000 individuals lose their lives in road accidents.
-Shockingly, 30-40% of these accidents are ignored or dismissed by the public, mainly to evade unwanted investigations that could jeopardize even more lives.

-The delay in the response time to these accidents leads to delayed arrival of ambulance or fire brigade to the spot.
-In these critical situations every second counts for the life.

-Unfortunately, there are no effective measures in place to prevent the loss of lives resulting from such road accidents.
+Annually, about 150,000 lives are lost to road accidents in India, with a significant percentage going unreported.
+The delayed response exacerbates the situation, emphasizing the need for a proactive solution.

 ## Solution

-### Leveraging CCTV Cameras for Accident Detection
+### CCTV-Based Accident Detection

-To address the pressing issue of road accidents, we propose a solution that harnesses the power of existing CCTV cameras installed on roads.
+Harnessing existing CCTV infrastructure, our solution detects accidents, triggering rapid responses by alerting emergency services.

 #### How it Works

-When these CCTV cameras detect an accident or the potential for one, they will activate and initiate a swift response by alerting nearby emergency services.
-This includes notifying ambulance services, the fire brigade, and the police.
+Upon accident detection, CCTV cameras activate, promptly notifying nearby services, including ambulance, fire brigade, and police.

-#### Utilizing Existing Resources
+#### Leveraging Existing Resources

-Notably, several major Indian cities have already invested in CCTV infrastructure:
+Major cities like Delhi, Chennai, and Bengaluru have invested in extensive CCTV networks, repurposing them for accident prevention.

-- Delhi, with 100 cameras primarily used for speed limit monitoring, which can be repurposed for accident detection.
-- Chennai's Third Eye campaign, boasting a network of 34,293 cameras originally deployed for speed monitoring, can also be effectively utilized for accident detection.
-- Bengaluru, which has proactively installed 5000 surveillance cameras along its roads, adding to the resources available for this initiative.

-This innovative approach aims to improve response times and save lives by making the most of existing technology and resources.

-- ## Python Libraries Used

-### Computer Vision and Image Processing

-- **OpenCV (cv2)**

-### Data Manipulation and Analysis

-- **NumPy (numpy)**

-- **Pandas (pandas)**

-### Data Visualization

-- **Matplotlib (matplotlib.pyplot)**

-### Machine Learning and Deep Learning

-- **TensorFlow (tensorflow)**

-    - **Keras (tensorflow.keras)**

-### Pre-trained Deep Learning Models

-- **MobileNetV2 (tf.keras.applications.MobileNetV2)**

 ## Image Dataset Used

 You can access the image dataset used in this project by clicking on the following link:

   -[Dataset_Accident Detection System](https://drive.google.com/file/d/1QywDGut6JjEZV8gVkqtgqtwzxt_ne3_D/view?usp=sharing)

+## Implementation

+- Successfully addressed a binary classification problem in computer vision, achieving 96% accuracy.
+- Implemented a robust CNN model using VGG19 with SpinalNet architecture.
+- Integrated MobileNetV2 and VGG19 with SpinalNet through Transfer Learning.
+- Employed data augmentation within the VGG19 architecture for enhanced accuracy.

+## Results

+- Achieved 96% accuracy in binary classification using a dataset of 791 images.
+- Enhanced model performance through Transfer Learning and data augmentation.
+- Successfully integrated multiple pre-trained models, including MobileNetV2 and VGG19 with SpinalNet.